These are some common tools used to work on this device. You might not need every tool for every procedure.

 To remove this, you will need to contact Absolute Software and request the subscription be removed.
 If everything is good, they will remove it.

-Note: If you use a non Microsoft OS (Ex: Linux), you will need to install Windows temporarily to unlock Computrace.
+Note: If you use a non-Microsoft OS, you will need to install Windows temporarily to unlock Computrace.

-Once you do this, disable Computrace.
-This shouldn't be disabled permanently, so a soft disable is recommended.
-It may also be a good idea to save the receipt or get a notarized transfer papers in case proof is needed.
+Once it is released, Computrace should be disabled to avoid problems later on.
+This can be soft disabled (Recommended) or permanently disabled (Not recommended).
+It may also be a good idea to save the receipt or get notarized transfer papers in case proof is needed.

-Lenovo systems do not have a backdoor password to fall back on.
+Lenovo systems do not provide a backdoor password.
 If this password is lost, you will need to replace the motherboard.
-While these methods will not be discussed on this device page, it can be removed without replacing the motherboard.
+While this password can be removed without a new motherboard, these methods will not be discussed on this device page.

 Note: This is not an issue if you know the master password for the system.
 The master password can be used to unlock the hard drive.